How to believe in yourself

-- When you screw up, do you let yourself off the hook?
+- When you mess up, do you let yourself off the hook?
 Do you pile on the self-loathing?

 - On a scale of 1 to 100, how committed are you to your plan?
-Are you leaving yourself an out?
+Are you giving yourself an out?

 - Do you think you’re trustworthy for others?
 Do you do what you say you’ll do?
 Do you follow through?

 - How do you feel when you’re alone with yourself?